 Plan and construct new terminal for the M-Line at Balboa Park Station.
-As part of Geneva Avenue/San Jose Avenue Intersection Study, options will be developed to enhance the M-Line terminal on San Jose Avenue at Geneva Avenue.
-Currently, the terminal (both last drop-off and first pick-up stops) lacks boarding/alighting facilities that transit-priority signal infrastructure. meet current standards.
-Possible modifications include new bulb-outs, new boarding islands, traffic signal TO211: J Church Muni Forward modifications, accessible boarding facilities, modification Plan, design, and implement transit priority improvements to Cameron Beach Yard gates for pedestrian crossing and to reduce travel times and improve reliability for the LRV track modifications as necessary to accommodate the J Church along its surface route between Duboce new boarding facilities.
-Exact features will be determined Avenue and Balboa Park Station.
-Improvements will through an outreach and planning process.
-The Planning include removal of all-way STOP-controlled intersections, Phase was funded by an NTIP Grant and does not include pedestrian bulbs, transfer point improvements near environemental review.
-Church and Market streets, transit stop optimization, transit stop removal, transit bulbs, and boarding island extensions.
-As a part of Muni Forward, the project seeks Preliminary engineering and environmental review of to increase service reliability, enhance street safety, reduce travel time, improve accessibility, and improve Station and other transit links.
-In anticipation of dramatic customer experience.
+As part of Geneva Avenue/ San Jose Avenue Intersection Study, options will be developed to enhance the M-Line terminal on San Jose Avenue at Geneva Avenue.
+Currently, the terminal (both last drop-off and first pick-up stops) lacks boarding/ alighting facilities that meet current standards.
+Possible modifications include new bulb-outs, new boarding islands, traffic signal modifications, accessible boarding facilities, modification to Cameron Beach Yard gates for pedestrian crossing and LRV track modifications as necessary to accommodate the new boarding facilities.
+Exact features will be determined through an outreach and planning process.
+The Planning Phase was funded by an NTIP Grant and does not include environemental review.